Marta-Fsaha/Customer-Segmentation/README.md

 Instructions for using the project:

-1. Open the main notebook (`analysis.ipynb`)
+1. Open the main quieries <a href="Customer segmentation 2026-05-07 13_36_26.sql"> <a/>
 2. Run each cell sequentially to reproduce the analysis
 3. Visualizations and results will be generated automatically

 Include screenshots of your visualizations if available:

-<a href="customer segment visual.png"> View Project <a/>
+<a href="customer segment visual.png"> Visualization <a/>

 ---